Longnose poacher

-The longnose poacher (Sarritor leptorhynchus) is a fish in the family Agonidae.
+The longnose poacher (Leptagonus leptorhynchus) is a fish in the family Agonidae.
 It was described by Charles Henry Gilbert in 1896, originally under the genus Odontopyxis.
 It is a marine, deep water-dwelling fish which is known from the northern Pacific Ocean, including the Bering Sea, southeastern Alaska, northern Japan, the Sea of Japan and the Sea of Okhotsk.
 It dwells at a depth range of 20 to 460 m.
 Males can reach a maximum total length of 25 cm.

 The Longfin poacher's diet consists of crustaceans such as euphausiids, mysids, amphipods, and copepods, as well as polychaetes and other benthic invertebrates.